illwieckz/debian_copyist_brother/doc/where_is_knowledge.md

 The new interface
 -----------------

-There is a [new interface](http://support.brother.com/g/b/index.aspx) substituting the good old web pages, it’s a form to allow user to search an already known model.
+There is a [new interface](http://support.brother.com/g/b/index.aspx) substituting the good old web pages, it’s a form allowing user to search an already known model.
 It seems there is no way to list models.

 When a model is known, files can’t be downloaded only replaying a complicated list of web requests simulating an human interaction.